ksk98/RaccoonTheThird/README.md

-# RaccoonTheThird
+# Raccoon The Third
-**This project is work in progress, everything is subject to change!**

-Raccoon The Third is a scalable Discord bot platform that I'm developing for personal use.
+Raccoon The Third is a scalable Discord bot application that I have developed for personal use.
+This is a public, base version of the application which I use as a base for the bot that works on my Discord server.
 This project consists of 3 repositories:
 - [Server](https://github.com/ksk98/RaccoonTheThird "Raccoon server") used to host the dockerized bot
 - [Client](https://github.com/ksk98/RacoonClient "Raccoon client") that provides functionalities such as browsing server logs, discord messages and speaking as bot
 - [Shared library](https://github.com/ksk98/RacoonShared "Raccoon shared") that is used both by the server and client

 ## Features
-- Built in example commands used for entertainment along with convenient base for creation of new commands
+- Convenient base for creating new commands along with examples
 - Command invocation both by slash interaction and text calls with customizable, multiple accepted prefixes
 - Ability to use message reactions to upvote or downvote messages with persistent score tracking
-- Scalable method of client-server communication handling
+- Scalable and secure client-server communication
 - Integration with Spring, which provides bean context, profile-specific application properties and potential for addition of web functionalities
-- SSLSocket based communication
+- Application property overloading via run parameters
+- Proven to work in dockerized environment (tested on [Mogenius](https://mogenius.com))

 ## Deployment
 ### Cryptomaterial